spryker/spryker-docs/docs/scos/dev/features/202009.0/configurable-bundle/configurable-bundle-feature-overview.md

 title: Configurable Bundle feature overview
 description: A configurable bundle is a product bundle, that a customer can configure in the Storefront on the go by choosing the suggested concrete products.
 originalLink: https://documentation.spryker.com/v6/docs/configurable-bundle-feature-overview
+originalArticleId: 5e2968d9-e284-4575-85f4-7b76fdba5014
 redirect_from:
   - /v6/docs/configurable-bundle-feature-overview
   - /v6/docs/en/configurable-bundle-feature-overview
 ---

-A *configurable bundle*  is a [product bundle](https://documentation.spryker.com/docs/product-bundle) for which a Storefront User selectes products on the Storefront.
+A *configurable bundle*  is a [product bundle](/docs/scos/dev/features/202009.0/product-bundles/product-bundles.html) for which a Storefront User selectes products on the Storefront.
 For example, when buying a kitchen set, a customer selects pieces of furniture, like drawers, cupboards, or cabinets, from suggested options.

 ## Configurable bundle template
 Every configurable bundle is created per a template.
 A *configurable bundle template* is a model with configuration details for a bundle, like a number of [slots](#configurable-bundle-slot) or product lists assigned to a slot.
 There can be multiple templates in a shop, like a sport suit, a car, or a kitchen set.

 A Back Office User creates the templates in the Back Office.
-See [Сreating configurable bundle templates](https://documentation.spryker.com/docs/managing-configurable-bundle-templates) to learn how they do it.
+See [Сreating configurable bundle templates](/docs/scos/user/user-guides/202009.0/back-office-user-guide/merchandising/configurable-bundle-templates/managing-configurable-bundle-templates.html) to learn how they do it.

 ![Configurable Bundle Template in the Back Office](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Bundle/Configurable+Bundle+Template+-+back+office.png)